amarrr11/humanchain-api/README.md

 # HumanChain AI Safety Incident Log API

-This project is a backend API service for logging and managing AI safety incidents, developed for the HumanChain Backend Intern Take-Home Assignment.
+This project is a backend API service for logging and managing AI safety incidents with JWT authentication, developed for the HumanChain Backend Intern Take-Home Assignment.

 ## 🛠 Tech Stack